zachwhalen/creativecoding/schedule.md

 #### Agenda
  * Working with libraries in Python
- *

-#### Next Teps
+#### Next Steps
- * Read _Steal Like an Artist_
+ * Read _Steal Like an Artist_, chapters 5 - 10.

 ## Week 4
 ### Monday, September 16
 Randomness in philosophy, poetry and Python.
+Working with text.

 #### Agenda
  * Discuss chapters 3 and 4 of _Virtual Muse_
  * Learn how to work with randomness in Python

-#### Homework
+#### Next Steps
  * Brainstorm some poetry ideas by preparing "pseudocode" for how your poems will work.
- * Look for interesting data sets that might become part of your poem, and share them in Slack.
+ * Look for interesting data sets that might become part of your poem, and share them in Discord.

 ### Wednesday, September 18
-Working with text.
+ You should have a complete, working draft of your idea ready to run and share with your colleagues in a small-group review session.

 #### Agenda
  * **Profiles:** Ranjit Bhatnagar and Allison Parrish
+ * Peer review workshop of your **Poetry Projects**.

 ### Friday, September 20
-Peer review workshop of your [Remix Projects](/creativecoding/projects/#project-remix).
-You should have a complete, working draft of your idea ready to run and share with your colleagues in a small-group review session.
+**Poetry** projects are due.

 <!--